FormidableLabs/aws-lambda-serverless-reference/README.md

 - Serverless application deployment and production lifecycle management.

 Using this project as a template, you can hopefully take a new `serverless` application and set up "everything else" to support it in AWS the right way, from the start.

+### Audience

+This reference application is meant for developers / architects who are already familiar with AWS infrastructures (and CloudFormation), Terraform, and Serverless framework applications.
+This project will hopefully provide some guidance / examples to get the whole shebang all the way to a multi-environment deployment and support a team of administrators and engineers for the application.

 ### Stack